 - Keep the storage area clean at all times, dust can be a breeding ground for insects and mold.

 - Do not eat in the storage area where documents are secured.
 (Food scraps attract pests)

 - Regularly check storage areas for outbreaks of insects or rodents.

 - Control the humidity where documents are stored.
-(Where there is condensation or moisture, there is usually a presence of mould, fungi, insect and rodents that cause infestation).
+(Where there is condensation or moisture, there is usually a presence of mold, fungi, insects, and rodents that cause infestation).